Why is everyone quitting, and how do I know whether it’s time to leave my job?

 Workers are quitting at or near record levels in nearly every sector tracked by the Bureau of Labor Statistics, going back to 2001.
 But the pains are most acute among low-wage workers, who economists say are revolting against years of poor pay and stressful conditions.
 Many are now less willing to endure inconvenient hours and low compensation and are quitting at this stage in the pandemic to find better opportunities elsewhere.

-Nearly 40 percent of workers that quit in August worked in restaurants and hotels.
+Nearly 40 percent of workers who quit in August worked in restaurants and hotels.
 Quits also are soaring among manufacturing and warehouse workers, who are straining under the pressures of surging demand and crunched supply chains.

-Some have taken to TikTok to with their grievances, posting videos under the #QuitMyJob hashtag that often call out toxic workplaces.
+Some have taken to TikTok with their grievances, posting videos under the #QuitMyJob hashtag that often call out toxic workplaces.
 One notable example occurred last fall, when Shana Blackwell broadcast her resignation from a Texas Walmart (over the store’s intercom), saying she was pushed to the brink by what she called the store’s “toxic, sexist and racist” environment.
 The video has racked up millions of views.

-Walmart told the HuffPost that it had taken Blackwell’s concerns seriously and had made “corrective actions” after an investigation of her complaints but declined to disclose whether any disciplinary actions were taken.
+Walmart told HuffPost that it had taken Blackwell’s concerns seriously and made “corrective actions” after an investigation of her complaints, but declined to disclose whether any disciplinary actions were taken.

-Salaried workers also are at their wits-end, tired of the tension between employer’s pushes to return to the office and the uncertainty surrounding vaccine mandates.
+Salaried workers also are at their wits’ end, tired of the tension between employers’ pushes to return to the office and the uncertainty surrounding vaccine mandates.
 Nearly half of executives recently surveyed by the Society for Human Resource Management said their companies have seen elevated turnover in the past six months.

-Flexibility in when and where workers do their jobs now outweighs compensation as a concern for many workers, Grant Thornton’s recent “State of Work in America” survey found, with half of the respondents saying they would give up a salary increase for more flexibility.
+Flexibility in when and where work is done now outweighs compensation as a concern for many employees, Grant Thornton’s recent “State of Work in America” survey found, with half of the respondents saying they would give up a salary increase for more flexibility.
 Burnout remains a top reason employees seek other opportunities.

-And a surge of savings thanks to government stimulus, booming stock markets and fewer spending options in the pandemic could mean that some households have more funds to sustain them in the interim.
+And a surge in savings thanks to government stimulus, booming stock markets and fewer spending options in the pandemic could mean that some households have more funds to sustain them in the interim.

 What does this mean for the economy?

-The surge of quits is colliding with an existing labor shortage, which means that employers are under more pressure to hold onto their employees.
+The surge of quits is colliding with an existing labor shortage, which means that employers are under more pressure to hold on to their employees.
 At the end of August, there were more than 10.4 million unfilled jobs in the U.S. workforce, according to data released Tuesday by the Labor Department.

-It also exacerbates uncertainties for companies: Small-business owners have grown “pessimistic” about future economic conditions, according to the National Federation of Independent Business’ September survey.
+It also exacerbates uncertainties for companies: Small-business owners have grown “pessimistic” about future economic conditions, according to a September survey by the National Federation of Independent Business.
 Some 51 percent of business owners reported having openings that couldn’t be filled, a record high for the third month in a row.

-“Organizations right now are very open-minded about saying, ‘What can we do to retain employees?’” said Anthony Klotz, a Texas A&M professor who studies why people resign.
+“Organizations right now are very open-minded about saying, ‘What can we do to retain employees?’ ” said Anthony Klotz, a Texas A&M professor who studies why people resign.

-The battle for talent has spurred some companies to raise wages and offer sign-on bonuses and other deal sweeteners to attract new hires.
-In May, for the first time, the national average hourly pay for nonmanagers at restaurants and bars topped $15.
+The battle for talent has spurred some companies to raise wages and offer sign-on bonuses and other deal sweeteners.
+In May, for the first time, the national average hourly pay for non-managers at restaurants and bars topped $15.
 Costco, Amazon, CVS and Walgreens all have hourly minimums of $15 or higher.
 And over the summer, Walmart, Target and Amazon all announced that they would begin offering free college tuition and textbooks to employees.

-It remains unclear how this reassessment of work will play out going forward.
+It remains unclear how this reassessment of work will play out.
 For now, people are still hesitant to take the first jobs available to them, if they don’t believe they’re good jobs.
 And they are not reluctant to quit a situation they don’t like.

 No bus driver?
 Schools are paying parents to drive their own kids as economic disruptions hit classrooms.